-According to the previous rules, class actions consist of two phases: a first stage in which the admissibility of the class action is assessed and a second stage dedicated to determining liability and damage.
+Class actions consist of two phases: a first stage in which the admissibility of the class action is assessed and a second stage dedicated to determining liability and damage.
 An essential condition for admissibility is homogeneity of the rights claimed by the members of the group.
 Once the court, ruling in panel, declares the action admissible, the order attesting the admissibility of the class action is made publicly known, being the action based on an opt-in system.

 In the case of a positive outcome of the class action, the decision of the court can either be a direct condemnation of the respondent, ordering it to compensate the damages in the amount liquidated by the same decision, or set the criteria to be used to calculate the amount to be paid to the class members, possibly establishing the minimum amount to be paid to each consumer.
-In this second case, the assessment of individual damages is referred to a subsequent settlement or litigation.
+In this second case, the assessment of individual damages can be referred to a subsequent settlement or litigation.

 The reform significantly modified the nature and functioning of class actions.
-Firstly, class actions can now also be started by associations or committees independently (ie, also if they have not been appointed by a consumer to do so).
-Furthermore, class actions became a general remedy that is available not only to consumers but to everyone claiming compensation for the violation of 'homogeneous individual rights'.
+First, class actions can now also be started by associations or committees independently (ie, also if they have not been appointed by a consumer to do so).
+Further, class actions became a general remedy that is available not only to consumers but to everyone claiming compensation for the violation of 'homogeneous individual rights'.
 Thus, business-to-business disputes can also be litigated by a class action.

-The new class action consists of three phases: the first is for the assessment of the admissibility of the class; the second is dedicated to the decision on the merits of the case; and the third - newly established by the reform - is for evaluation of the requests for opting in and the quantification of the sums due to the members of the class.
+The new class action now consists of three phases: the first is for the assessment of the admissibility of the class; the second is dedicated to the decision on the merits of the case; and the third - newly established by the reform - is for evaluation of the requests for opting in and the quantification of the sums due to the members of the class.
 This last phase is managed by a Delegated Judge.

-Further to this, the main novelties introduced by the reform are the following: opting in will also be permitted after the publication of the decision ruling on the case and the establishment of the liability of the defendant; courts' powers in the field of evidence are enhanced; following the decision which ruled on the merits of the case, the court appoints a common representative of the class members who is in charge of preparing a distribution project for the class members, taking a position on each individual request; and the unsuccessful respondent must pay the common representative and the plaintiff's attorney a 'reward fee', set as a percentage of the total amount due to the members as compensation.
-This last point is one of the most highly debated aspects of the reform; in fact, the business community is concerned that the reward fee may result in punitive damages and that the high amounts involved may render class action - as in the United States - a relevant money-making business.
+Further to this, some major novelties were introduced by the reform:

+- opt-in is also permitted after the publication of the decision ruling on the case and the establishment of the liability of the defendant; - courts' powers in the field of evidence are enhanced; - following the decision that ruled on the merits of the case, the court appoints a common representative of the class members who is in charge of preparing a distribution project for the class members, taking a position on each individual request; and - the unsuccessful respondent must pay the common representative and the plaintiff's attorney a 'reward fee', set as a percentage of the total amount due to the members as compensation.